4068 Golden Hill RoadChurch Creek, MD 21622

-On March 9, 2013, Governor Martin O’Malley -- along with several hundred national, state and local supporters -- broke ground for the 17-acre Harriet Tubman Underground Railroad State Park and Visitor Center, commemorating the life and legacy of the legendary abolitionist.
+On March 9, 2013, the State of Maryland -- along with several hundred national, state and local supporters -- broke ground for the 17-acre Harriet Tubman Underground Railroad State Park and Visitor Center, commemorating the life and legacy of the legendary abolitionist.
 The 125-mile Harriet Tubman Underground Railroad Byway was also unveiled during the Join the Journey Centennial Celebration, which marked the 100th anniversary of Tubman’s death.

-Additional information regarding the history of Harriet Tubman is available on the file below, which is in a PDF format that requires Adobe Reader.
+Additional information about the park and the history of Harriet Tubman is available here, which is in a pdf format and requires Adobe Reader.
 To get the free Adobe Reader go to Adobe.com.

 580 Taylor Ave, Annapolis MD 21401